 The Council undertook a survey of the number of customers visiting a variety of different shop/service types in Clydebank and Dumbarton town centres in September and October 2016.
-Full details of the survey methodology and full results are set out in Appendix 2.
+Full details of the survey methodology and full results are set out in Appendix 3.
+Alexandria was not included in the study or the initial guidance, and so there is not data relating to customer or footfall counts in Alexandia.

-The purpose of the survey was to gain an understanding of how many customers uses such as pay day lending and betting shops attracted to the town centres in comparison to other uses.
+The purpose of the survey was to gain an understanding of how many customers use such as pay day lending and betting shops attracted to the town centres in comparison to other uses.